-The Pirelli 2016 integrated report (Annual Report 2016) aims to provide a comprehensive overview of the process of creating value for the Company’s Stakeholders, as resulting from the integrated management of the financial, productive, intellectual, human, natural, social and relational capitals.
-Reporting reflects the business model adopted by Pirelli, which is inspired by the United Nations’ Global Compact, the principles of Stakeholder Engagement set forth by the AA1000, and the Guidelines of ISO 26000.
+The Pirelli 2018 integrated report (Annual Report 2018) aims to provide a comprehensive overview of the process of creating value for the Company’s Stakeholders, as resulting from the integrated management of the financial, productive, intellectual, human, natural, social and relational capitals.
+Reporting reflects the business model adopted by Pirelli, which is inspired by the United Nations Global Compact, the principles of Stakeholder Engagement set forth by the AA1000, and the Guidelines of ISO 26000.

-The strong investment in innovation also supplies Pirelli’s intellectual capital, which comprise a total portfolio of approximately 5,000 patents concerning innovations of product, process and materials, as well as a brand recognised worldwide.
+The heavy investment in innovation also feeds Pirelli’s intellectual capital, which comprises a portfolio of active patents grouped into approximately 763 families covering product, process and materials innovations, as well as a globally recognised brand.